Skip to main content

 Committee meetings are announced at least one week in advance.
 Meeting minutes are signed by the chairman and the secretary and are made available to all the committee members and EVS within one week.

-Issue that requires voting Weight of votes required to make a decision Notes
+Issue that requires voting Required consensus Notes

 Establishment of EVS/TC or EVS/PC Unanimous